isaacnmm/pestpolicy-hugo2XX/content/posts/what-do-bearded-dragons-eat/index.md

 ####  **b.
 Apples**

 Apples for bearded dragons are an essential fruit as they contain 1% of vitamin A, 5% of Vitamin K and 14% of vitamin C, which enhances good vision and development.
 When feeding, it is necessary to peel the apples and slice them into sizable pieces that can be chewed and swallowed smoothly without chocking the lizard.
-Apples have high
-- level Calories (95%) and 4g fibers per fruit that will boost your dragons energy and reduce indigestion problems.
+Apples have high-level Calories (95%) and 4g fibers per fruit that will boost your dragons energy and reduce indigestion problems.

 Moreover, apples large quantities of magnesium and potassium minerals, which improves development and immune system of your Breaded Dragon.